Abhishek214/web2api/README.md

 - **Multiple providers at once** — run two instances of the proxy on different ports (e.g. 8000 for Gemini, 8001 for ChatGPT), each with its own `TARGET_PROVIDER` in their respective `.env` files.
 - **Selector stability** — prefer `data-testid` attributes over class names; they tend to survive UI redesigns.
 - **Streaming** — the proxy re-streams the complete response word-by-word to emulate token streaming.
 True token-level streaming is not possible via web scraping.
+- **Model size matters** — if you're seeing hallucinated or malformed tool call responses, switch to a mid-tier or larger model.
+Smaller models struggle to follow strict output formats reliably.

 ---